syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 ## How to bind remote data with diagram

-To bind remote data to [Diagram component](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html), assign service data as an instance of [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DataSourceSettings.html#Syncfusion_Blazor_Diagram_DataSourceSettings_DataSource) property or by using SfDataManager component.
-To interact with remote data source, provide the endpoint Url.
+To bind remote data to [Diagram component](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html), assign service data as an instance of [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DataSourceSettings.html#Syncfusion_Blazor_Diagram_DataSourceSettings_DataSource) property or use the SfDataManager component.
+To interact with a remote data source, provide the endpoint Url.

-When using SfDataManager for data binding then the TValue must be provided explicitly in the diagram component.
+When using SfDataManager for data binding, the TValue must be provided explicitly in the diagram component.
 By default, SfDataManager uses ODataAdaptor for remote data-binding.

 ### Binding with OData services